Philarist/learnday/readme.txt

 Delibrate practice involves setting specific goals, obtaining imdiate feedback and concentrating as much on techique as on outcome.
 Let's go, learning it.

+//----------ADD
+Git is a distributed version control system.
+Git is free software distributed under the GPL.